-The spatial inequality index of environmental amenities in Bida is presented in Table 7.
-The result shows that the composite index (GC) is 0.46, which implies moderate inequality in the distribution of environmental amenities.
-Public schools ranked 1st with an inequality index of 0.59, followed by primary health centres (0.57), and green areas (0.54).
-Public water amenities and tarred road record a GC of 0.31 respectively, which implies a moderate inequality in the provision of the amenities.
-The implication is that, more attention need to be paid to the provision and distribution of public schools, primary health centres and green areas in Bida.
-The distribution of public water amenities (borehole) and tarred roads in Bida is fairly equitable.
+The spatial inequality index of environmental amenities in Bida is presented in Table 4.
+Public schools ranked 1st with an inequality index of 0.59, followed by open spaces/green areas with a GC of (0.54) to rank $2^{nd}$ .
+The implication is that there is high inequality between available amenities and the population of people in each of the fourteen wards of Bida town.
+Public water amenities record a GC of 0.31, this is an indication of moderate inequality or disparity in the provision of the water amenity.
+The implication is that, more attention need to be paid to the provision and distribution of public primary schools and green areas in Bida.
+The distribution of public water amenities (borehole) in Bida is fairly equitable, although little improvement is required.
+The result shows that the composite index (GC) is 0.48, which implies moderate inequality in the distribution of environmental amenities in Bida town.